Instructions to Authors

 Any acknowledgements should be included on the cover page.

 All submissions must be in English.
 It is the responsibility of the author(s) to provide a translation in an accompanying footnote of any quotations that are in a language other than English.
-If English is not your first language, you may wish to have your manuscript professionally edited before submitting it for publication.
-This is not a mandatory step, but may help to ensure that the academic content of your paper is fully understood by journal editors and reviewers.
-If you would like information about one such service please click here.
+OUP offers pre-submission language editing through Oxford Language Editing, a service for researchers all over the world.
+Language editing, particularly if English is not your first language, can be used to ensure that the academic content of your paper is fully understood by the journal editors and reviewers.
+Visit www.oxfordlanguageediting.com to find out more about the freelance editors available and the different services offered.
+Please note that edited manuscripts will still need to undergo peer-review by the journal.

 Submitted manuscripts must be set out according to the London Review house style.
 Please consult our style sheet.